sprdgx/SagemLData/README.md

 # 👨🏻‍💻 ValidiElData - Advanced Data Validator Library

-Welcome to ValidiElData, an advanced data validation library for Node.js.
+Welcome to SagemLData, an advanced data validation library for Node.js.
 This library is designed to simplify and enhance data validation processes in your applications, providing robust validation capabilities with ease.

 ## 🚀 Installation